flairysky/secretsobservatory/posts/poem_first_act.md

 The notion of congruence modulo something was first introduced by Gauss as he introduced integers modulo some other integer, but why it is called modulo, fibre, etc., will be shown later; at this stage I just wanted to introduce this notion and make you aware of it.

 **Unrelated but useful remark**:<br>
-In mathematics the word "**formal**" appears a lot and can have two meanings:
+In mathematics the word "<strong>formal</strong>" appears a lot and can have two meanings:
 We are used to speaking about "formal" and "informal," but in mathematics it is often the case that when we say something is defined "formally" (in a symbolic manner) in some way, we mean that "it has the specific form" without showing that this form actually has any meaning or substance to it.
 Usually we then go on and show that it is indeed the case, which is the reason why we defined it in such a formal way first.